History of Newcastle United F.C.: Owners history

 Newcastle United was set up as a private company limited by shares on 6 September 1895.
 However, by the 1930s, ownership of the company was dominated by a small number of individuals: Alderman William McKeag, George and Robert Rutherford, and William Westwood, 1st Baron Westwood.
 George Stanley Seymour was allocated some shares when he joined the board in 1938.

 By the second half of the 20th century, these shareholdings had passed to the next generation: Gordon McKeag, Robert James Rutherford, Stan Seymour Jr. and William Westwood, 2nd Baron Westwood.

-The Magpie Group led by Sir John Hall built up a large shareholding in the club and then took control in 1992.
+John Hall, who bought 79.2% of the club for £3 million in 1991, floated the club on the stock exchange as a public limited company in April 1997.
+After the float 57% of the shares were held by John Hall and his family, and a minority were held by his business partner Freddy Shepherd.

 In 2007, St James Holdings Limited, the bid vehicle of billionaire businessman Mike Ashley, secured control of the club, and in 2021, the Public Investment Fund of Saudi Arabia, PCP Capital Partners and RB Sports & Media confirmed that they had acquired ownership of the club.